 I’m also a strong negotiator and enjoy collaborating with other skilled family lawyers to reach the best possible outcome for everyone involved as quickly as possible.
 Generally, it isn’t in anyone’s interest for these matters to drag on.
 Going through a family breakdown is really tough and unpleasant, and I’m always mindful of what my client is experiencing.’

 Scott is a member of the Family Law Section of the Law Council of Australia, the Family Law Practitioners Association of Queensland and The Tax Institute of Australia.
-He was listed as a leading family and divorce lawyer for Brisbane in the 2016 Doyle’s Guide.
+He was listed as a leading family and divorce lawyer for Brisbane in the 2016 and 2017 Doyle’s Guide.
 Scott is also listed in the 2017 Best Lawyers for Family Law (Brisbane).

 ‘I think what makes Barry.Nilsson. a different kind of firm is the fact that it’s a partnership in the true sense of the word.
 We’re very determined to preserve this as we become a national practice.
 Too many law firms grow rapidly and the partners end up feeling disengaged, which changes the culture.
 It also seems to create tension, which isn’t good for any partnership.
 At Barry.Nilsson., the core of our business is based on trust.
 We care not only about our clients, but about each other.